 As a digital business owner, you really do need to recognize and understand where foreign taxation rules might apply to your business.

-For most of these, the best source to ensure you don’t get into any trouble will be a qualified accountant or agent within that country.
+For most taxation rules, the best source to ensure you don’t get into any trouble will be a qualified accountant or agent within that country.
 Quaderno specializes in these tax issues – contact us today to ensure you’re compliant!

-* At Quaderno we love providing helpful information and best practices about taxes, but we are not certified tax advisors.
-For further help, or if you are ever in doubt, please consult a professional tax advisor or accountant.
+Goodbye manual, hello automaticNote: At Quaderno we love providing helpful information and best practices about taxes, but we are not certified tax advisors.
+For further help, or if you are ever in doubt, please consult a professional tax advisor or the tax authorities.